 Most annual reports are not built under ideal conditions.

 Content arrives late.
-Photos are inconsistent.
-Final numbers aren't locked until two weeks before the deadline.
-Someone adds a new section in the eleventh hour.
-Stakeholders have opinions that pull in four directions at once.
-And somewhere in the middle of all of it, you're supposed to produce something that feels elevated, cohesive, and credible.
+Photos are all over the place.
+Numbers aren’t final.
+Somebody wants to add a new section two weeks before print.
+And somewhere in the middle of all of it, you’re supposed to produce something that feels elevated, cohesive, and credible.

 That’s what annual report season looks like for most nonprofit teams.